3D Printing with the FlashForge Creator Pro and PrusaSlicer (Slic3r)

 Side note: why these configs make sense

 If you look around on the internet, you will find copies of the same old GCode endlessly circulated with minor changes that often do not make sense.
-If you find GCode with the codes G130 or M108 in them, do not use them with your FFCP.
+If you find GCode with codes G130 or M108 in them, do not use them with your FFCP.
 Those snippets have been pasted together in a cargo cult manner by people who barely had a clue what they were doing.

 The code I provide has been tweaked over several years to greatly reduce the risk of prints that fail already before actual printing begins.
 Changes compared to the typical code snippets: